swiftwasm/WasmKit/README.md

 | WASI | WASI Preview 1 | ✅ Implemented |

+## Minimum Supported Swift Version

+The minimum supported Swift version of WasmKit is 5.8, which is the version used to bootstrap the Swift toolchain in [ci.swift.org](https://ci.swift.org/).

 ## Testing

 To run the WasmKit test suite, you need to checkout the test suite repositories first.